shumichenko/router/README.md

 # router
-Router for Golang applications serving HTTP
+This package is a router for Golang applications serving HTTP.
+The router is not designed to have many settings.